eos/eos/doc/faq.rst

     ~/eos/bin/activate

 After activation, you can use install a binary distribution of EOS using ``pip3 install eoshep``.
-If you plan to install EOS from source, as discussed in `Installation`_, you must set the prefix to match the path to your virtual environment, here: ``~/eos``.
+If you plan to install EOS from source, as discussed in the :ref:`installation section<installation-from-source>`, you must set the prefix to match the path to your virtual environment, here: ``~/eos``.

 To deactivate the virtual environment, run